fkrauthan/wp-mpdf/readme.txt

 = 3.2.1 =
-* Fixed options menu with recent Wordpress versions (thanks to NickGreen) = 3.2 =
+* Fixed options menu with recent Wordpress versions (thanks to NickGreen)
+* Removed a call to a deprecated method
+= 3.2 =
 * Added option to replace the pdf button images
 * Fixed a bug where 0 for pdf margin was interpreted as no value set